 “Blessedly nonliteral” choreography— The New York Times

 Wendy Osserman and her dancers celebrate the strangeness of being alive.
 They relish a collaborative process which involves improvisation, writing, reacting to scientific articles, examples of contemporary poetry and visual art through the ages.
 Osserman conveys her struggle to comprehend current events and history with drama and humor, confusing the personal with the political.

 Osserman’s work meets fire with fire

-Presented by Theater for the New City, 155 1st Avenue, NYC; Crystal Field, Executive Director
+Presented in March 2020 by Theater for the New City, 155 1st Avenue, NYC; Crystal Field, Executive Director

 Fire is a recurrent image embodied by the dancers in Combustion, a piece for five.
 As she attempts to digest inflammatory statements and actions by our President and his followers, Osserman — like many of us — has felt consumed with worry, shock, anger, and a need to make sense of current events.
 President Trump appears caught in his reality TV role as he fires his collaborators and fumes and lashes out at any opposition.
 At the same time we are witnessing the destructive power of wildfires in California and elsewhere in the world, self-combustion due to creeping climate change, deforestation, and poor working conditions in developing countries.

 As in past works, Osserman identifies with what concerns her — war, the depleted earth, polarization in politics, fascist leaders — and physicalizes her response.
 As she performs her distress, humor emerges as a welcome side effect, surprising and palliative.
 In her collaboration with the dancers, fire is also recognized as a generator of life, an agent of transformation, purification, illumination and enlightenment.
 The unusual contributions of composer, musician, and musical instrument creator, Skip La Plante again delights dancers and audience.

 Udjat, a trio from 1985, concludes the program with “a darkness that is both powerful and compelling,” Attitude: The Dance Magazine.
 Udjat is the Egyptian hieroglyph of the Sacred Eye, a symbol of completeness, of things made more precious having been restored.